Troll Farms: Extensions

+\begin{prop} If belief distortion function $\hat{\beta}$ is more conservative than belief distortion function $\beta$, then the payoff of the sender in each state is lower under $\hat{\beta}$ than under $\beta$. \end{prop}

-The intuition is similar to that of Proposition \ref{prop: polarisation}: a more conservative distortion function moves the posterior belief of a given voter towards the prior.
-At the level of an individual voter, this has the same effect as a decrease in polarisation at the aggregate level.
+The intuition is similar to that of Theorem \ref{prop: polarisation}: a more conservative distortion function moves the posterior belief of a given voter towards the prior.
+At the level of an individual voter, this has the same effect as an increase in polarisation at the aggregate level.